LLNL/popclass/docs/source/index.rst

    If you are here to develop on popclass, please head over to the contributing guide.

-   If you have issues with the software or need support please open a `github issues <https://github.com/LLNL/popclass/issues>`_.
+   If you have issues with the software or need support please open a `github issue <https://github.com/LLNL/popclass/issues>`_.

 Contents